 WITH THE TRICEPS LAST, NEXT UP THE LIST WITH ME IS FOREARMS.
 THIS MUSCULAR AREA OF THE ARMS IS VITAL BOTH TO APPEARANCE – NOTHING IS SO UNSIGHTLY AS A BIG UPPER ARM AND A PAIR OF STICKS FOR FOREARMS – AND FOR GRIPPING STRENGTH WELL DEVELOPED FOREARMS ARE ESSENTIAL.
 EVERY BODYBUILDER SHOULD WORK THE FOREARMS REGULARLY AS PART OF THEIR WORKOUTS.
 I WORKED IN SAWMILLS AND LUMBERJACKING WHEN I WAS YOUNGER, AND THIS HELPED MY DEVELOPMENT AND STRENGTH QUITE A BIT.

 BUT, AT THE TOP OF THE LIST IS THE BICEPS AREA.
 THE BETTER DEVELOPED AND STRONGER YOUR BICEPS ARE, THE BETTER OFF YOU WILL BE PHYSICALLY.
 THEY SHOULD BE #1 ON YOUR ARM TRAINING LIST.
 THEREFORE, THIS ARM DEVELOPMENT ARTICLE WILL CONCENTRATE ON DEVELOPING THIS AREA, THE BICEPS” (SIPES BICEPS).

 Barbell Curl 21’s

 7 reps from bottom position to middle position,

-7 reps from middle position to top of movement,
+From middle position to top of movement (7 reps)

 7 full-range reps